 Outright Odds

-Man City odds to win the Premier League 2024-25: Predicted finish, transfers, best players and squad
+Man City odds to make Premier League top four in 2024-25: Predicted finish, transfers, best players and squad

 By Harry Edwards